-Internal hernias involve part of an organ within the abdomen pushing through an opening in the wall of another organ in the abdomen.
+Internal hernias are rare and involve part of an organ within the abdomen pushing through an opening in the wall of another organ in the abdomen.
+These include diaphragmatic hernias (an opening in the diaphragm allows organs to push through) and paraduodenal hernias.
 Many internal hernias are often not detected until they become painful, incarcerated, or strangled of its blood supply.

 - Q What is the most common symptom of an internal or external hernia?

 - Q Can an internal or external hernia be prevented?